Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          samples with aligned fragment boundaries.
          This implies that UTC timestamps
          for fragments in the "tfdt" match between decoders, and encoders.
-In addition fragment boundaries need to be appropriately synchronized.
+In addition, fragment boundaries need to be appropriately synchronized.
       5. The new stream MUST be semantically equivalent with the previous stream, and interchangeable